-If you’ve been to Nashville Center for Aesthetic Dentistry, you know how detail-oriented Dr. Dennis Wells and Dr. Daniel Weese are when restoring teeth with procedures like dental crowns and bridges.
+If you’ve been to Nashville Aesthetic Dentistry – Dennis J. Wells, DDS, you know how detail-oriented Dr. Dennis Wells and Dr. Daniel Weese are when restoring teeth with procedures like dental crowns and bridges.
 It shouldn’t surprise you, then, that we have several names for a “cracked tooth.”
 We like to be specific.
 Here we will outline 5 different ways you can have a cracked tooth:

 - Vertical Root Fracture.
 We’ll start with one of the most extreme (and least common) kinds of cracks.
 A vertical root fracture is where the tooth breaks up the middle, starting at the root and going out toward the surface of the tooth.
 Sometimes the tooth can be saved with endodontic surgery, but this kind of fracture often requires extraction.
 Luckily, these make up less than 5% of fractures in Tennessee.